cujojs/wire/docs/concepts.md

 Similar to declarative IOC containers for other platforms, such as Spring Framework for Java, wire has an *extensible* DSL.
 The core DSL has a very simple form, and only a handful of top-level keywords.
 The DSL can be extended by plugins.

 Wire specs are *declarative*, and thus order does not matter.
-Wire will process the spec in dependency order, regardless of how you choose to order components.
+Wire will process the spec in dependency order, regardless of the order in which you declare components.
 A typical best practice is to order your spec in a logical way, placing related components near each other, and optimizing for readability and understandability.

-A wire spec is a Javascript object literal or JSON object that describes a set of [[components]].
-Wire.js parses a wire spec as input and produces the fully realized set of components as output.
+A wire spec is a Javascript object literal or JSON object that describes a set of components.
+Wire parses a spec as input and produces the fully realized set of components as output.

 In their simplest form, components can be any simple Javascript type, such as Strings, Numbers, Arrays, etc., including RegExp and Date when the spec is a Javascript object literal.
 More interestingly, components can be things such as AMD modules, constructors, or factory functions that wire.js can use to create instances of larger, more complex components of your application.